MvvmCross/MvvmCross/MvvmCross.Android.Support/V7.Preference/README.md

 }
 ```

-Then one can bind to classes like `EditTextPreference` etc.
+Then one can bind to classes like `EditTextPreference`, `Preference`, etc.

 As an example given a `preferences.xml` like the following:
 ```xml